catalyzeio/paas-faq/local-testing.md

 # Local testing

-### Is there a way that i can test my application locally on my development workstation prior to deploying on catalyze?
+### Is there a way that I can test my application locally on my development workstation prior to deploying on catalyze?

 While we do not provide a local development environment with the full capabilities of the catalyze platform, you can use the following to test that your application builds and will run.